-When you make outdoor fall decorations like this it is wise to combine both real, natural materials with faux and fake ones.
+When you make outdoor fall decorations like this, it is wise to combine both real, natural materials with faux and fake ones.
 Fresh flowers and berries can shrivel and dry easily outside in the wind, sun, and rain.
-To keep your floral arrangement lush for longer it pays to add volume with fake decorations.
+To keep your floral arrangement last for longer, it pays to add volume with fake decorations.

 I have added my favorite picks for faux fall foliage and berries at the bottom of this post.

 However, feel free to use as many bunches of dried grass, fall foliage, and evergreen branches as you can find because they tend to last a long time.